caferkara/WordPress-Salt-Generator/README.md

 **Copy the project to the server directory:**

-- For WAMP: Copy the wordpress-salt-generator folder to C:\wamp64\www.
+- For WAMP: Copy the wordpress-salt-generator folder to C:\wamp64\www
-- For XAMPP: Copy the wordpress-salt-generator folder to C:\xampp\htdocs.
+- For XAMPP: Copy the wordpress-salt-generator folder to C:\xampp\htdocs

 **Start the server:**